-In this section, I’ll let you in on the best season for surfing Mission Beach.
+In this section, I’ll let you in on a secret to the best season for Mission Beach surfing.
 Before we talk about the seasons however, it’s worth mentioning the tides and winds to help time your session right.

 For tides, Mission Beach main is best at medium tide whereas South Mission Jetty works better when the tide is lower (low to mid).
 It’s also worth noting that surfing Mission Beach main likes a high tide for the inside sandbars that are more common in Spring and Summer.